oscarolsson94/security/inlämning1.md

         });
 ```

 We have now protected ourselves against malicious SQL-injections.
-The user input is longer directly injected into the SQL-string by string concatination, but instead through the `PreparedStatement` class.
+The user input is no longer directly injected into the SQL-query string by string concatenation, but instead through the `PreparedStatement` class.
+This protects us from having users ending the current SQL-statement and adding their own.
+Users can no longer delete our table data.